jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 jessesquires.com *•* @jesse_squires *•* @swiftlybrief

-^Intro: SF, iOS at IG, Swift Weekly, JSQMessages
-Talk evolved a lot while writing
+^Intro: SF, iOS team at IG, Swift Weekly, JSQMessages This talk evolved a lot while writing.
-Not discussing each prop, but stats + some most important
+Not discussing each prop, but stats/analysis + some most important.

 ---